retaildevcrews/ngsa-java/README.md

 1. Set up Codespaces from the GitHub repo

-2. Create CosmosKey file within the ngsa/secrets folder
+2. Create CosmosKey file within the secrets folder

-3. Input credentials in CosmosUrl and CosmosKey files within ngsa/secrets folder
+3. Input credentials in CosmosUrl and CosmosKey files within secrets folder

 4. Run the application